ThoughtWorksInc/AS101-4-workshop/instructions/01_hawkeye.md

-# Exercise 1 - Hawkeye
+# Exercise 1

+## Prerequisites

+If you haven't already done so, you will need to follow the [Setup Instructions](https://github.com/derwent-m/sample-flask-app/blob/master/instructions/00_setup.md) before continuing

+## Hawkeye

 We will use [Hawkeye](https://github.com/hawkeyesec/scanner-cli) to scan automatically scan the code base for